nteract/rx-jupyter/README.md

 npm install
 ```

-You can use `npm test` to run the test suite.
+Use `npm test` to run the test suite.